Skip to main contentIntegration Learning Hub

 NarrationWe are in the designer tooling.
 This is where we can create all our API integration flows and manage our connectivity to services and endpoints.
 Since we are just starting, there is nothing to see yet.
 Let’s build some integration logic and see how simple it is to create our flow from the Asset Repository.

-Action 2.1.1Click Create from an asset.
+Action 2.1.1Click Create a flow by describing an integration.

 Script2 1 1